xyztavo/resq/README.md

 - [x] route to get companies admins
 - [x] Create NGO/ COMPANY tables and Create/Read routes for them
 - [ ] add NGO/ COMPANY Update/Delete routes

+- [x] Create Materials tables and Create/Read
-- [ ] Create Requests/Materials/RequestsHistory tables and CRUD routes for them
+- [ ] Create Materials Update/Delete routes
 - [ ] Add search filters for Materials

+- [ ] Create Requests tables and CRUD routes for them
 - [ ] If company accepts NGO requests, save it a in Requests History table
+- [ ] use more joins to prevent making redundant db calls